xbeat/Machine-Learning/README.md

 The foundation of data science rests on statistical measures that help us understand data distribution, central tendency, and dispersion.
 These metrics form the basis for more complex analyses and machine learning algorithms, making them crucial for any data scientist.

+## Ultimate Feature Engineering Techniques for Data Enthusiasts

+Feature Scaling and Normalization

+Feature scaling transforms numerical features to a similar scale, preventing certain features from dominating the learning process due to their larger magnitudes.
+This fundamental technique ensures that machine learning algorithms converge faster and perform optimally, especially for distance-based methods.

 ## Extended Mind Transformers for Long Context NLP in Python

 Introduction to Extended Mind Transformers